denislobanov/lsxnr/blog/content/post/homeworld-change-resolution.md

 <br/>
 The pertinent ones are `"deviceToSelect"="d3d"`, which gets us using **D3D** (I will need to explore getting OGL to work next), `"screenDepth"=dword:00000020` which gives us 32 bit depth, and `screenWidth` & `screenHeigh` which I've set to 2560x1440.
 Of course, you can now just add these registery keys yourself and not bother with the CLI options, but I do suggest trying `/pilotView` if you haven't :)

+##### Edit: At 2k Homeworld starts to struggle, I'm getting mouse pointer trails everywhere...
+Maybe I'll buy Homeworld Remastered (and upgrade to some 4K monitors), if it can run on Linux.
+In fact I found that this is a problem under all resolutions above 1600x1200 that I tried.